 Minimizes Urinary Tract Infections

-This is the percentage of residents that have had a urinary tract infection.
-UTI's are considered by many in the nursing home industry to be a barometer of nursing care at a nursing home.
-UTI's are often the result of poor nursing care.
-However, this datapoint may be misleading for certain nursing homes due to varying reporting standards for UTI's.
+This tells you the percent of residents who sustained a urinary tract infection.
+Urinary tract infections are considered by many experts to be a barometer of nursing care .
+UTI's are often associated with a nursing home with worse hygiene protocols.
+However, this statistic may also be skewed for certain nursing homes due to varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication